 Thursday 23 February 2017

 6.00 - 7.15pm

-Podcast will be available soon
+Podcast available HERE

 Australia is culturally and ethnically diverse - and culture, language and ethnicity significantly influence our experience in healthcare.
 Communication challenges can be intensified in consultations with patients from culturally and linguistically diverse (CALD) backgrounds, where language and cultural specificities introduce a range of new dynamics to the discussion of palliation.

 The provision of professional interpreting services in the hospital setting decreases communication errors of clinical significance and improves clinical outcomes and patient satisfaction.
 This talk will discuss recent collaborative research on access to interpreters in the hospital setting and the experience of professional interpreters in working with health care professionals and CALD patients in Palliative Care.